peelmicro/documentation/projects/java-multi-docker.md

 # Java version of the "Docker and Kubernetes: The Complete Guide" Udemy course

+The code is store in [This Github Repository](https://github.com/peelmicro/java-multi-docker).

 Within the code you can see how to:
 - Create different Docker Container Types and relate all of them:
 1. React Client App